-133 134 a. the student must have earned a letter grade of C or lower in the course on the first attempt; 135 136 b. the student must make a written request to repeat the course; 137 138 c. the principal or designee must approve the request; 139 140 d. there must be space available after seats have been assigned to students 141 who are taking the course for the first time or repeating a previously failed 142 course; 143 144 e. the course to be repeated must be a duplicate of the original class and must 145 . be taken during the regular school day at a high school in this school 146 system or through the North Carolina Virtual Public School; 147 system of through the forth caronna virtual rubble behoof, 148 f. upon completion of the repeated course, the new course grade will replace 149 1. the student's original grade on the student's transcript and in calculations 150 of the student's GPA, class rank, and honor roll eligibility, regardless of 151 whether the later grade is higher or lower than the student's original mark; 152 whether the later grade is higher of lower than the student's original mark, 153 O. credit towards graduation for the same course will be given only once; 154 g. credit towards graduation for the same course will be given only once, 155 h. a course may be repeated only one time; and 156 11. a course may be repeated only one time, and 157 i. students may repeat a maximum of four previously passed courses during 158 1. their high school careers.
-159 then high school careers.
-160 The cuperinte endent shall require notice to students and parents of these preconditions and 161 of any other relevant information deemed advisable by the superintendent.
-162 of any others cievant information decined advisable by the superintendent.
-163 J. ACCELERATION 164 •• HCCELERATI OI1 165 Some students may need less time to learn the curriculum.
+133 a. the student must have earned a letter grade of C or lower in the course on 134 the first attempt; 135 136 b. the student must make a written request to repeat the course; 137 138 с. the principal or designee must approve the request; 139 140 d. there must be space available after seats have been assigned to students 141 who are taking the course for the first time or repeating a previously failed 142 course; 143 144 e. the course to be repeated must be a duplicate of the original class and must 145 be taken during the regular school day at a high school in this school 146 system or through the North Carolina Virtual Public School; 147 148 f. upon completion of the repeated course, the new course grade will replace 149 the student's original grade on the student's transcript and in calculations 150 of the student's GPA, class rank, and honor roll eligibility, regardless of 151 whether the later grade is higher or lower than the student's original mark; 152 153 g. credit towards graduation for the same course will be given only once; 154 155 h. a course may be repeated only one time; and 156 157 i. students may repeat a maximum of four previously passed courses during 158 their high school careers.
+159 160 The superintendent shall require notice to students and parents of these preconditions and 161 of any other r elevant information deemed advisable by the superintendent.
+162 163 J. ACCELERATION 164 165 Some students may need less time to learn the curriculum.
 Teachers are encouraged to 166 challenge these students by expanding the curriculum, providing opportunities to explore 167 subjects in greater detail, or providing different types of educational experiences.
-To 168 challenge a student sufficiently, the principal may reassign the student to a different class 169 or level of study and/or may identify concurrent enrollment or other curriculum 170 170 expansion op tions (see policy 3101, Dual Enrollment).
-The mineral -1 often consulting with the muchoscional staff and the student's mounts 172 i ne principal , after consulting with the professional staff and the student's parents, may determine that skipping a grade level is appropriate.
+To 168 challenge a student sufficiently, the principal may reassign the student to a different class 169 study and/or may identify concurrent enrollment or other curriculum 170 expansion op tions (see policy 3101, Dual Enrollment).
+171 172 The principal, after consulting with the professional staff and the student's parents, may 173 determine that t skipping a grade level is appropriate.
+174 D 175 К. KEPORTING REQUIREMENTS 176